tomicapretto/etc/lessons/lesson_02.md

 <!-- #region slideshow={"slide_type": "notes"} -->
 The scatterplot shows very clearly that larger lengths imply larger weights.
 However, it does not mean weight grows linearly with length.
 Actually, the shape resembles exponential growth.

+In the next section we'll talk about how to apply transformations to the data, where they work, and see what issues still remain
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->